drawbuildplay/blog/content/blog/diy-built-in-shelves-using-ikea-billy-bookcase-hack.md

 {{<imgproc "/uploads/GV4A7575.jpg" Resize "1200x" >}}DIY Built-In Shelves using the Ikea Billy Bookcase Hack{{</imgproc>}}

 Let me know in the comments what you think, and dont forget to pin this to your Pinterest Boards.

+I still have a couple of things I want to do to finish off this room.

+First, the remaining walls need to be painted Repose Gray from Sherwin Williams.
+This will really make the shelves pop against the gray.

+Second, the wood at the top needs something.
+I am thinking of building a farmhouse wooden sign, maybe stenciled with "Office", or something along those lines.

+Stay tuned, and I'll update the blog when I get that done.